Be a Part of the Minnesota Council on Foundations

 Founded in 1969, today the Minnesota Council on Foundations (MCF) works actively to expand and strengthen a vibrant community of diverse grantmakers who individually and collectively advance the common good.

-MCF's more than 170 members represent three-quarters of all grantmaking in the state, awarding almost $1 billion to nonprofits annually.
+MCF's more than 170 members represent three-quarters of all grantmaking in the state, awarding more than $1 billion to nonprofits annually.
 Members of our association include family and private independent foundations, community and other public foundations, and corporate foundations and giving programs.

 Membership brings a range of benefits and services that will strengthen the work of your staff and trustees.
 From our ever-expanding variety of programs, to our vital professional networks and funder collaboratives, to our web-based tools, MCF membership can immediately improve how your organization fulfills its mission.

 Benefits to board and staff of MCF-member organizations include:

 Learn more about the benefits of MCF membership for: